thatonequill/aev-LastByte/doc/src/The Grid/5.Cyphra/grid.cyphra.md

 > You pass through a fracture in perception, a pulse of corrupted signal that sweeps you into Glasspace’s embrace.
 The transition is sharp — a reboot of the senses — as you arrive in the data labyrinth known as Cyphra.
 >
 > Somewhere in the midst of this endless archive, secrets wait to be unearthed.

+---

+First region where the player has teammates